vexide/website/src/content/docs/distance-sensor.md

 If a distance sensor is within range of an object, it will report four things:
 - The object's distance from the front of the sensor in millimeters.
 - The object's approach velocity in meters per second.
 - A guess at the object's "relative size".
-This value a unitless score from 0-400, where an 18“ x 30“ grey card will return a value of approximately 75 in typical room lighting.
+This value is a unitless score from 0-400, where an 18“ x 30“ grey card will return a value of approximately 75 in typical room lighting.
 - A "confidence score" of how accurate its measurements are from 0.0 to 1.0.

 > [!NOTE]
-> Distance Sensors will report new readings once every 33 milliseconds.
+> Distance Sensors will report new readings once every 33 milliseconds, and have a maximum specified range of 2000mm (78.74in).
 When in close range of an object (less than 8 inches), they have an FOV of roughly ±18°.
-At farther ranges than 8 inches, the distance sensor switches to an alternative algorithm with a smaller FOV (roughly ±12°).
+At ranges farther than 8 inches, the distance sensor switches to an alternative algorithm with a smaller FOV (roughly ±12°).

 To read data about an object from a distance sensor, we can use the [`object` method](https://docs.rs/vexide/latest/vexide/devices/smart/distance/struct.DistanceSensor.html#method.object).